-PACT has developed an ultra-sensitive, high-throughput technology called imPACT Isolation Technology®.
-This technology allows us to identify and capture these rare neoE-specific CD8+ T cells from peripheral blood.
-Following manufacturing of these specific T cells, the PACT platform directs a person’s own immune system to trigger a response directly against their specific tumor mutations:
+PACT has developed a high-throughput technology called imPACT Isolation Technology®.
+This technology allows us to identify and capture neoE-specific T cells from peripheral blood.
+Following manufacturing of these specific T cells, the PACT platform directs a patient’s own immune system to trigger a response directly against their specific tumor mutations:

-It is now broadly accepted that cancer is a profoundly patient-specific disease, where no two tumors are alike.
 Tumor immunogenicity is not only patient specific but inherently exclusive to the individual tumor itself.
-Tumor-specific mutations are presented to CD8+ T cells on Human Leukocyte Antigens (HLA) molecules.
+Tumor-specific mutations are presented to T cells on Human Leukocyte Antigens (HLA) molecules.
 These neo-epitope-HLA protein targets are different for each cancer patient.
-Only <0.001% - 1% of neo-epitope specific HLA (neoE-HLA) targets are the same among individuals with solid cancer.
+Less than 1% of neo-epitope specific HLA (neoE-HLA) targets are the same among individuals with solid cancer.

-PACT’s technology platform enables us to build a designer library of neoE-HLA protein targets for each patient regardless of ethnicity.
-These soluble neoE-HLA proteins are then assembled into barcoded “snare libraries” for the interrogation of matched peripheral blood mononuclear cells (PBMCs) from that patient for CD8 T cells that specifically bind the cognate neoE-HLA tumor targets.
+PACT’s technology platform enables us to build a designer library of neoE-HLA snares for each patient regardless of ethnicity.
+These neoE-HLA snares are then assembled into barcoded “snare libraries” for the interrogation of matched peripheral blood mononuclear cells (PBMCs) from that patient for CD8 T cells that specifically bind the neoE-HLA tumor targets.

-Our platform enables engineered T cells to address key challenges for solid tumor treatment: polyclonal target specificity and validation, broad applicability and precise non-viral genome engineering for exclusive on-tumor targeting.
+Our platform is designed to enable engineered T cells to address key challenges for solid cancer treatment: target specificity and validation, broad applicability and precise non-viral genome engineering for exclusive on-tumor targeting.

-Broad applicability across all solid tumors & all patient ethnicities: Patients own tumor targeted neoTCR’s guide PACT to engineer the right neoTCR T cells for that patient
+Broad applicability across all solid cancers & all patient ethnicities: Patient's own tumor-specific neoTCRs guide PACT to engineer neoTCR T cells for that patient

-Precision non-viral genome engineering: Produces natural & young neoTCR T cells which are known to persist longer inside a patient after infusion
+Precision non-viral genome engineering: Produces functionally natural neoTCR T cells of a younger phenotype which are known to persist longer inside a patient after infusion

 Scalable manufacturing: Proprietary TrifeCtaR™ Modular in-house GMP manufacturing

-PACT receives patient tumor biopsy and PBMC samples
+PACT receives patient tumor biopsy and peripheral blood samples